rarelyprolific/ansilove.js/index.markdown

 ## License

-AnsiLove.js is released under a MIT-style license.
+AnsiLove.js is released under the BSD 3-Clause license.
 See `LICENSE` file for details.

 ## Author